Dynamics of correlations in shallow optical lattices: Formalism

 The interaction term couples the $n$-body Green's function with the $n+1$-body Green's function.
 The full interacting many body dynamics is described by the resulting infinite set of coupled differential equations.

+Here we limit ourselves to the case of a shallow lattice, where interactions are weak following the quench.
+The single-band Bose Hubbard model is a valid description of bosons in optical lattices even for shallow lattices ($J/U \gg 1$), provided that the mean separation between the bands is larger than the interaction energy (alternatively $V_{R}/E_{R} > 1$, where $V_{R}$ is the lattice depth).
+Most of the experiments are in this regime.

+Throughout this paper, we assume that the initial state at time $\tb<0$ is a homogeneous Mott insulator with $n_{0}$ bosons per site ($U = \infty$).
+At $\tb=0$, we suddenly quench the system to a final value of interactions $U \geq 0$ and study the subsequent evolution of the correlation functions.
+The dynamics is studied using a weak-coupling perturbation theory in the dimensionless parameter $U/J$ which is assumed to be small following the quench.

-Here we limit ourselves for the case of a shallow lattice, where interactions are weak following the quench.
-We first set $U=0$ and calculate the \textit{non-interacting} density-density correlation functions (Eq.~(\ref{fourbeom})).
-We then perturbatively include the effects of $U$, determining how interactions influence quasi-momentum redistribution in the lattice (Eq.~(\ref{twobeom})).
+Since we are interested in the weakly interacting regime, understanding the non-interacting limit is crucial \cite{kollathferm}.
+We first set $U=0$ and calculate the \textit{non-interacting} density-density correlation functions (Eq.~\ref{fourbeom}).
+We then perturbatively include the effects of $U$, determining how interactions influence the density-density correlations and the quasi-momentum redistribution in the lattice (Eq.~\ref{twobeom}).